Pakistani Passenger Plane Crashes Near Karachi, All 107 on Board Killed

-The two officials spoke on condition of anonymity because they were not authorized to brief media.

-Karachi’s mayor had earlier said all those on board had died.
-Local TV stations ran footage of a man on a stretcher who they said had survived the crash.

-The plane went down in a crowded neighborhood on the edge of the international airport near Karachi.
+(Karachi, Pakistan) — A passenger plane with 107 people on board crashed in a crowded neighborhood on the edge of the international airport near Pakistan’s southern port city of Karachi on Friday after what appeared to be an engine failure during landing.

 Mayor Wasim Akhtar said at least five or six houses were destroyed in the crash of the domestic flight operated by Pakistan International Airlines.

-It wasn’t immediately known if anyone was killed or wounded in the neighborhood itself.
+He said all those on board died, but two civil aviation officials later said that at least two people survived the crash.
+They spoke on condition of anonymity because they were not authorized to brief media.

+Local TV stations reported that three people sitting in the front row of the aircraft survived and aired footage of a man on a stretcher they identified as Zafar Masood, the head of the Bank of Punjab.
+They reported that at least 11 bodies were recovered from the crash site and six people were injured.
+It was not immediately clear if the casualties were passengers.

-Police wearing protective masks struggled to clear away crowds to allow a firetruck and an ambulance to move through the narrow streets toward the crash site, the air filled with dust and smoke.
+Police wearing protective masks struggled to clear away crowds to allow a fire truck and an ambulance to move through the narrow streets toward the crash site, the air filled with dust and smoke.
 Police and soldiers cordoned off the area.

 A transmission of the pilot’s final exchange with air traffic control, posted on the website LiveATC.net, indicated he had failed to land and was circling around to make another attempt.